The Guiding Principle of Aletheia

 Over six years ago, called by this same dreaming, we found this place and fell in love with her beauty and her longing, recognizing it as our own.
 Only how to unlock her from her slumber?
 For there is a debt on this land, and it has been waiting for someone to come and release it.
 Within that debt there are wounds that need tending and care to heal.
 In accordance with the law of capital, her land long ago became colonized and her deeper dreaming all but subsumed by financial expectations.
 In recent decades, owners have come and gone, her facilities have aged and neighbor relations became strained.

 Ours, then, is a healing crisis, a puzzle.
 To release this debt and re-awaken the springs, we cannot ask her to keep giving her resources without reinvesting them into the work of healing, repairing, refurbishing and rebuilding.
 As stewards and caretakers, we are focused and relaxed into a long arc of work here.
 We are dedicated to caring for the land and springs with an engaged inquiry into its deeper layers so that we can understand more and more of its true nature and purpose.
 We call on the bright, indigenous ancestors of this place and their living descendants for permission and participation on this journey.

-We have a dynamic and evolving plan, created in listening partnership with this place over the past three years.
+We have a dynamic and evolving plan, created in listening partnership with this place over the past five years.
 It is clear that the springs have the capacity to make more than enough to be self-sufficient, to regenerate and to provide for those who live here and visit.
 We recognize the opportunity and privilege to be the ones the Springs have been waiting for to re-awaken.
 We simply need to channel her resources back into healing and regeneration; everything else that is needed is already here in abundance.

 Tenets of Aletheia Springs